 Act: Fact

-- Claudia Brucken (vocals) and Thomas Leer (instruments and vocals), together for two years to write music for material boys and girls who still cherish ideals.
+1. Claudia Brucken (vocals) and Thomas Leer (instruments and vocals), together for two years to write music for material boys and girls who still cherish ideals.

-- Thomas Leer, whose solo work, embracing jazz, soul and the avant-garde, had been acclaimed through Europe —
+3. Thomas Leer, whose solo work, embracing jazz, soul and the avant-garde, had been acclaimed through Europe — songs such as “International” and “Number 1" were hits in a number of European territories.

-- Hi-tech electronic cabaret music for the nuclear age.
+5. Hi-tech electronic cabaret music for the nuclear age.

-14 songs, an hour of music.
+6. Songs written during 1987 appear on their debut compact disc, “Laughter, Tears & Rage” — 14 songs, an hour of music.
 The LP “Laughter, Tears & Rage” features a selection of ten songs from the compact disc: the cassette features a selection of twelve songs.
-These songs include such dramatic and powerful works as “Under The Nights Of Germany”, “Certified”, “Absolutely Immune” and “Snobbery & Decay”, as well as cunning emotional entertainment such as “Laughter”, “I Can’t Escape From You” and “A Friendly Warning”.
-The compact disc contains the group’s now notorious jazz interpretation of The Smith’s “Heaven Knows I’m Miserable Now.” - So, ACT’s debut album is entitled “Laughter, Tears & Rage”.
+These songs include such dramatic and powerful works as “Under The Nights Of Germany”, “Certified”, “Absolutely Immune” and “Snobbery & Decay”, as well as cunning emotional entertainment such as “Laughter”, “I Cant Escape From You” and “A Friendly Warning”.
+The compact disc contains the groups now notorious jazz interpretation of The Smiths “Heaven Knows Im Miserable Now.”

 :the cassette contains 2 extra tracks

-:the compact disc contains 4 extra tracks - “Laughter, Tears & Rage” is an exuberant variety show, perfect for optimists or pessimists, parties or privacy, loving or loving, cars, boats, planes, trains… day or night, night and day.
+8. “Laughter, Tears & Rage” is an exuberant variety show, perfect for optimists or pessimists, parties or privacy, loving or loving, cars, boats, planes, trains… day or night, night and day.

 The Actress — CLAUDIA BRUCKEN

 Born in Bavaria, West Germany, in 1963, Claudia Brucken was first inspired by rock music in the mid ‘70s; such as Patti Smith, The Velvet Underground, The Sex Pistols and Nina Hagen.
-By 1980 she was already performing on stage, in the Dusseldorf group Torpelinos —
+By 1980 she was already performing on stage, in the Dusseldorf group Torpelinos — a local all girl group who became very much loved as a kind of hint of Bananarama things to come.

 Her first international project was with the German group Propaganda.
-She sang on the group’s first album, “A Secret Wish”, which was a success in numerous countries around the world.
-As singer on Propaganda’s “Outside World Tour” in 1985, she was the undoubted star of the venture.
+She sang on the groups first album, “A Secret Wish”, which was a success in numerous countries around the world.
+As singer on Propagandas “Outside World Tour” in 1985, she was the undoubted star of the venture.

 Her current ambitions are to set the world alight singing songs from an open heart, to appear in a musical, to transcend the whims of fashion, and by 1999 be singing a set of songs that sum up the 20th Century.